 In addition, if you are bitten by an unvaccinated or feral dog you could also potentially contract rabies.

 Alert the Appropriate Parties

 If the dog’s owner isn’t already aware of the incident, tell him or her accurately what happened and how.
 Exchange contact information and request the dog’s veterinary information to be sure the dog is up-to-date on its vaccines.
 If you can’t find the dog owner or the dog is stray, alert animal control immediately.

 You should also file a report with the police or animal control.
 This record will help if you eventually have to file a lawsuit to recoup damages.

 How Do I Pay For the Medical Bills?

 This incident may result in a lot of medical bills that need to be paid.
 You may also have lost wages for the time that you spent away from work.

 As soon as possible, speak to an experienced personal injury attorney to see if you have a dog bite claim.
 We have experienced Dog Bite Lawyers who are ready to help you now.
-If you’d like to speak to one of our experienced attorneys at David R. Price, Jr., P.A., contact us today to set up a Free Consultation.
+If you’d like to speak to one of our experienced Greenville personal injury lawyers, contact us today to set up a Free Consultation.

 David Price is a Personal Injury, Civil Litigation, Collections, and Criminal Defense Attorney who practices in Greenville, SC.
 He graduated from the University of Georgia School of Law, and has been practicing law for 12 years.
 David Price believes in helping those who have been injured.
 Learn more about his experience by clicking here.